North American University: Athletics

 The North American athletic teams are called the Stallions.
 The university competes as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) as an associate member since the 2023–24 academic year, while their football team competes as an associate member in the Sooner Athletic Conference.
 The Stallions previously competed as an NAIA Independent within the Continental Athletic Conference during the 2022–23 school year (when the school joined the NAIA).

-North American competes in eight intercollegiate varsity sports: Men's sports include basketball, football, soccer and track & field; while women's sports include basketball, soccer, cross country and track & field.
+North American competes in eight intercollegiate varsity sports.
+Men's sports include basketball, football, soccer and track & field; women's sports include basketball, soccer, cross country and track & field.
 They are looking to add more sports in the near future: esports, cheerleading, volleyball, and wrestling.